NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/antivenom-potion.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "This cloudy, white liquid helps protect against poisons.
-When you drink an antivenom potion, you can immediately attempt a DC 10 Flat check to end any persistent poison damage you're taking.
-In addition, for 1 minute after drinking the potion, you gain a +1 bonus to Fortitude saving throws to avoid taking persistent poison damage."
+description: "This cloudy, white liquid helps protect against poisons. "
-powerTitle1:
+powerTitle1: "Effect"
 actionEconomy1:
 type1:
 frequency1:
 trigger1:
-mechanics1:
+mechanics1: "When you drink an antivenom potion, you can immediately attempt a DC 10 Flat check to end any persistent poison damage you're taking.
+In addition, for 1 minute after drinking the potion, you gain a +1 bonus to Fortitude saving throws to avoid taking persistent poison damage."
 powerTitle2:
 actionEconomy2:
 type2: